kmhcreative/zappbar/README.md

 ## Installation

+### Using Admin Upload

 1. Download the GitHub archive as a ZIP file.
-2. Unzip it, knock the “-master” off the folder’s filename
+2. Go to your _Dashboard > Plugins > Add New_ and press the "Upload Plugin" at the top of the page.
+3. Browse to where you downloaded the ZIP file and select it.
+4. Press the "Install Now" button.
+5. On your _Dashboard > Plugins_ page activate "ZappBar"
+6. Go to _Dashboard > Settings > Zappbar_ and configure it.

+### Using FTP

+2. Unzip it so you have a "zappbar-master" folder
 3. FTP upload it into your WordPress blog’s _~/wp-content/plugins/_ folder.
 4. Go to your _Dashboard > Plugins_ and activate “ZappBar”
 5. Go to _Dashboard > Settings > ZappBar_ to configure it.